cecio/eChallengeCoin-2020/README.md

 ## Step 5: some code

-This is just a quick Python implementation of the decryption routine, if you want to use it:
+This is just a quick Python implementation of the decryption/decompression routine, if you want to use it:

 ```
 def dec_buffer(buffer):